jmhwang-dev/e-commerce/README.md

 ## Quick Start

 The `infra/k8s/scripts` folder provides shell scripts for deploying a local MinIO and Spark stack using Helm.
 Copy `.env.example` to `infra/k8s/.env` and set your credentials first.
-The `infra/k8s/scripts` folder provides shell scripts for deploying a local MinIO and Spark stack using Helm.
-Copy `.env.example` to `infra/k8s/.env` and set your credentials first.

 ```bash
 cp .env.example infra/k8s/.env